wp-plugins/strong-testimonials/readme.txt

 > **This is a work in progress.** If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.

 > On the other hand, if you want:

-> to participate in this plugin's development by offering ideas and feedback,

-> the prompt, personal attention of its developer (who will move mountains to resolve issues),

-> popular features that other plugins offer at a price,

-> then welcome aboard!
+(1) to participate in this plugin's development by offering ideas and feedback, (2) the prompt, personal attention of its developer (who will move mountains to resolve issues), (3) popular features that other plugins offer at a price, then welcome aboard!
 You have been warned :)

 = Coming Soon =

-Get involved by voting on feature requests.
+* Get involved by voting on feature requests.

-A vastly improved version 2.0 with flexible display components!
+* A vastly improved version 2.0 with flexible display components!

 = What's New in Version 1.8 =

-Improved **cycle shortcode** options including: showing an **excerpt** of a testimonial, the entire content, or up to a certain length; a "Read more" link to the full testimonial or another page; and options to show the title, the featured image, and the client information or not.
+* Improved **cycle shortcode** options including:
+  1. showing an **excerpt** of a testimonial, the entire content, or up to a certain length;
+  1. a "Read more" link to the full testimonial or another page;
+	1. options to show the title, the featured image, and the client information or not.

-Post Excerpt and Custom Fields now available in testimonial editor.
+* Post Excerpt and Custom Fields now available in the testimonial editor.

-Skip loading the included stylesheets if you want to style it from the ground up.
+* Skip loading the included stylesheets if you want to style it from the ground up.

-Improved CSS including solving the long-standing width and float conflicts with some themes (YMMV).
+* Improved CSS including solving the long-standing width and float conflicts with some themes (YMMV).
 Tested in many popular themes including the [problematic](http://chrislema.com/wordpress-obesity/) [Avada](http://www.fklein.info/2013/05/overloaded-theme-problems/).

-Improved i18n.
+* Improved i18n.
 Ready for translations.

 = What's New in Version 1.7 =